complexlogic/flex-launcher/extra/docs/configuration.md

 Put the computer to sleep.
 For Linux: only works in systemd distros.
 Non-systemd distro users need to implement the command manually for their init system

 ### Desktop Files (Linux Only)
 If the application you want to launch was installed via your distro's package manager, a .desktop file was most likely provided.
-The command to launch a Linux application can simply be a link to the .desktop file, and Flex Launcher will run the Exec command that the developers have specified in the file.
+The command to launch a Linux application can simply be the path to its .desktop file, and Flex Launcher will run the Exec command that the developers have specified in the file.
 Desktop files are located in /usr/share/applications.

 #### Desktop Actions
 Some .desktop files contain "Actions", which affect how the program is launched.
 An action may be specified by delimiting it from the path to the .desktop file with the pipe character |.
 For example, Steam has a mode called "Big Picture Mode", which provides an interface similar to a game console and is ideal for a living room PC.
 The action in the .desktop file is called "BigPicture".
 A sample menu entry to launch Steam in Big Picture mode is shown below: